Content

 Premature ejaculation is very treatable.
 If you’re prone to PE, you’ll get the best results by using medication to slow down orgasm and ejaculation.
 Your options include:

 Antidepressants.
-Some antidepressants, including sertraline (Zoloft®) and paroxetine (Paxil®) are used off-label to treat PE.
-Research shows that these medications help slow down ejaculation and improve stamina for men with PE.
+Some antidepressants, including sertraline (Zoloft®) and paroxetine (Paxil®), are used off-label to treat PE.
+These medications help slow down ejaculation and improve stamina for men with PE.

 Topical PE products.
 It’s also possible to treat premature ejaculation topically.
-Products like our Delay Spray for Men are designed to reduce sensitivity, allowing you to have sex for longer before reaching orgasm.
+Topical anesthetics like benzocaine are designed to reduce sensitivity, allowing you to have sex for longer before reaching orgasm.

-While medication may provide the fastest effects, you’ll get the best results by combining it with a healthy lifestyle.
+While medication may provide the fastest effects, combining it with a healthy lifestyle will yield the best results.

 Try the following habits and lifestyle changes to improve your physical health and sexual function:

 Stay physically active.
-Regular exercise can have a hugely positive impact on your physical health, sexual performance and erectile function.
-Try to get 150 minutes or more of cardiovascular exercise per week, as well as a couple of strength workouts.
+Regular exercise can have a hugely positive impact on your physical health, sexual performance, and erectile function.
+Try to get 150 minutes or more of moderate-intensity cardiovascular exercise per week and a couple of strength workouts per week.

 Maintain a healthy body weight.
-Research has found that being overweight or obese is linked to a higher risk of experiencing ED.
-Try to maintain a BMI either within or as close to the normal range as possible.
+Research supports that being overweight or obese is linked to a higher risk of experiencing ED.
+Try to maintain a BMI within or as close to the healthy range as possible.

 If you smoke, try to quit.
 Research shows that smoking is linked to an increased risk of developing sexual performance issues, including ED.
 It’s also a key risk factor for other medical conditions, including potentially fatal ones, such as cancer and heart disease.
 If you smoke, try your hardest to quit.